jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/atomistic-simulations.md

 - #compression-wave gets reflected to #tension-wave and moves to #shear-wave, before wiggling out at the end of the horns.
 - Wiggles out in a manner similar to #Fibonacci-Sequence.
 - Same for bison horns or woodpecker's tongue.
-- Just changing cross-sectional area dissipates to shear.
+- Just changing cross-sectional area #dissipating to shear.
 Adding curvature does this even faster.
 - [Pressure wave](pressure-wave.md) onto the brain creates tri-axial tension: **Super bad**.
 - Stiffer material--bone--keeps the faster [pressure wave](pressure-wave.md) contained to the stiffer material to give softer, squishier tissue time to respond to the wave.